kaanan99/VSMALL/README.md

 # VSMALL

+## Description<br>
+VSMALL is a tool which webscapes clothes from various webstores and puts them into one place to make shopping easier.<br>
+The project currently works for mens clothes from Hollister, Uniqlo, and Under Amour.<br>
+The project was made using REACT for the frontend and python for the back end.
+Mongo DB was used as the database to store everything<br><br>

 Setting up/ runnung style plugins for Python:
 1. pip3 install pycodestyle
 2. To run do: pycodestyle --first <fileName>